NishitChaudhari/Applied-Data-Science-Capstone/README.md

 # Applied Data Science Capstone project
+Challenge:

+Space Y asked us to:

+- determine the price

+of each launch - gather public information about Space X

+and create dashboards for the team train a machine learning model to predict

+successful Stage 1 recovery
 This repository contains completed notebooks and python files for the capstone project : IBM Data Science Professional Certification.

 Week 1